Free speech has always been a point of pride for many Americans. But it’s important to pause to consider how we use that right and how we protect it.

 April 13, 2018

-Middlebury Professor Allison Stanger and Reed Professor Lucía Martínez Valdivia discuss issues that surround free speech on campus when protests turn extreme.
+Middlebury Professor Allison Stanger and Reed Professor Lucía Martínez Valdivia discuss issues surrounding free speech on campus when protests turn extreme.

 April 20, 2018